gardener-attic/component-spec/doc/proposal/03-component-repository.md

   digest: sha256:b5733194756a0a4a99a4b71c4328f1ccf01f866b5c3efcb4a025f02201ccf623
 ```

-Then the entry in the *Component Descriptor* might look as follows. it is up to you, if you store the localBlobInfos
+Then the entry in the *Component Descriptor* might look as follows.
+It is up to you, if you add the localBlobInfos
 provided to the upload function and depends on the use case.

 ```